brocaar/chirpstack-application-server/docs/content/integrate/auth.md

-	"aud": "chirpstack-application-server", // audience for which the claim is intended "nbf": 1489566958,                  // unix time from which the token is valid "exp": 1489653358,                  // unix time when the token expires "sub": "user",                      // subject of the claim (an user) "username": "admin"                 // username the client claims to be }
+	"aud": "chirpstack-application-server", // audience for which the claim is intended "nbf": 1489566958,                  // unix time from which the token is valid "exp": 1489653358,                  // unix time when the token expires "sub": "user",                      // subject of the claim (a user) "username": "admin"                 // username the client claims to be }
 {{< /highlight >}}